unrealities/talkie-trivia/README.md

 4. **TMDB API Key:** Get a free API key from [themoviedb.org](https://www.themoviedb.org/documentation/api).
 5. **Firebase Project:** A Firebase project with Firestore and Cloud Functions enabled.

-### Step 1: Configuration
+### Configuration

-You need to provide credentials for both the TMDB API and the Firebase Admin SDK.
-These files are listed in `.gitignore` and **should never be committed to version control.**
+You need to provide credentials for the TMDB API.
+This file is listed in `.gitignore` and **should never be committed to version control.**

 1. **TMDB API Key:**
     * In the `utils/` directory, create a file named `secrets.json` based on `secrets.example.json`.